'She doesn't have a voice': They took her daughter on unfounded claims. Then they kept her.

 After my column was published, a friend referred her to Vero Beach attorney Gary Rooney.

-This column reflects the opinion of Laurence Reisman.
-Contact him via email at larry.reisman@tcpalm.com, phone at 772-978-2223, Facebook.com/larryreisman or Twitter @LaurenceReisman.
+This column reflects the opinion of Laurence Reisman and was first published in TCPalm.
+Contact him via email at larry.reisman@tcpalm.com, phone at 772-978-2223, Facebook.com/larryreisman or on X: @LaurenceReisman

-If you are a subscriber, thank you.
-If not, become a subscriber to get the latest local news on the latest local news on the Treasure Coast.

-This article originally appeared on Treasure Coast Newspapers: A trafficking claim?
-Feds took daughter, and Vero mom can't find her
+This article originally appeared on Treasure Coast Newspapers: Anti-trafficking agencies kept daughter from her.
+She couldn't stop it

-Note: Editor's note: TCPalm Opinion editor and columnist Laurence Reisman has followed this case since the spring of 2022, facing numerous roadblocks for public records and interviews in the process.
-This is the first in a series of columns.